-The Reference Team at Washington and Lee consists of law librarians and part-time law library staff members who assist faculty, students and patrons with their research needs.
+The Reference Team at Washington and Lee consists of law librarians who assist faculty, administrators, staff, students, and other patrons with their research needs.
 The Reference Team may not provide legal advice or services.
-For more information, please email us at LawRef@wlu.edu, call the Circulation Desk at (540) 458-8552, or visit the Law Library User Guide.
+For more information, please email us at LawRef@wlu.edu.

 Research and Instructional Services for Faculty

 The Reference Team assists faculty members in identifying and locating resources to support academic and scholarly interests, creating topic specific bibliographies, and providing assistance and instruction for faculty research assistants.
 Law librarians are also available to provide class instruction, guest lectures, or online assistance with research techniques and resources, database introduction and exploration, topical research guides in print or online, and library tours.